bram2w/baserow/docs/plugins/introduction.md

 * Install custom postgres extensions, system packages, python and node dependencies
 * And much more!

-They are only available for self-hosted installations currently and are **experimental** and subject to change.
+Baserow Plugins are only available for self-hosted installations currently and are **experimental** and subject to change.

 1. **You should always make backups of your Baserow data before installing and using any plugin.**